-Psalm 97 - The Lord's Judgment
+Psalm 97 - The Lord's Judgement

-1 The LORD is king, let the earth rejoice: let her many isles be glad.
-2 Clouds and darkness are round about him, justice and right are the base of his throne.
-3 Fire goes before him, and blazes around his steps, 4 his lightnings illumine the world: the earth quakes at the sight.
-5 Mountains melt like wax before the LORD of all the earth.
-6 The heavens proclaim his justice, all nations behold his glory.
+The LORD is king, let the earth rejoice: let her many isles be glad.
+Clouds and darkness are round about him, justice and right are the base of his throne.
+Fire goes before him, and blazes around his steps, his lightnings illumine the world: the earth quakes at the sight.
+Mountains melt like wax before the LORD of all the earth.
+The heavens proclaim his justice, all nations behold his glory.

-7 Shamed are all image-worshippers, who make a boast of their idols.
+Shamed are all image-worshippers, who make a boast of their idols.
 All the gods bow before him.
-8 Zion is glad at the tidings, the towns of Judah rejoice because of your judgments, LORD.
-9 For you are most high over all the earth, greatly exalted above all gods.
+Zion is glad at the tidings, the towns of Judah rejoice because of your judgements, LORD.
+For you are most high over all the earth, greatly exalted above all gods.

-10 The LORD loves those who hate evil, he guards the lives of the faithful: from the hand of the wicked he saves them.
-11 Light arises for the righteous, and joy for the upright in heart.
-12 Rejoice in the LORD, you righteous: give thanks to his holy name.
+The LORD loves those who hate evil, he guards the lives of the faithful: from the hand of the wicked he saves them.
+Light arises for the righteous, and joy for the upright in heart.
+Rejoice in the LORD, you righteous: give thanks to his holy name.

 Psalm 98 - A Song of Praise to the Lord A psalm.
-1 Sing a new song to the LORD, for he has done wonders; his right hand and holy arm have won him the victory.
-2 The LORD has made his victory known, and revealed to the eyes of the nations his righteousness.
-3 Mindful he was of his kindness to Jacob, faithful he was to the house of Israel.
+Sing a new song to the LORD, for he has done wonders; his right hand and holy arm have won him the victory.
+The LORD has made his victory known, and revealed to the eyes of the nations his righteousness.
+Mindful he was of his kindness to Jacob, faithful he was to the house of Israel.
 All the ends of the earth have seen the victory of our God.

-4 Shout, all the earth, to the LORD: break into cries and music.
-5 Play on the lyre to the LORD, on the lyre and with loud melody.
-6 With trumpet and sound of horn, Psalms 98:7 shout before the king.
+Shout, all the earth, to the LORD: break into cries and music.
+Play on the lyre to the LORD, on the lyre and with loud melody.
+With trumpet and sound of horn, Psalms 98:7 shout before the king.

-7 Let the sea and its fulness roar, the world and the dwellers upon it.
-8 Let the streams clap their hands, let the hills shout for gladness together 9 before the LORD for he comes, he comes to judge the earth.
+Let the sea and its fulness roar, the world and the dwellers upon it.
+Let the streams clap their hands, let the hills shout for gladness together before the LORD for he comes, he comes to judge the earth.
 He will judge the world with justice and the nations with equity.

-Psalm 99 - The Lord's Just and Holy Rule 1 The LORD is king; let the nations tremble: he is throned upon cherubs; let earth quake.
-2 The LORD is great in Zion, he is high over all the nations.
-3 Let them praise your great and terrible name.
+Psalm 99 - The Lord's Just and Holy Rule The LORD is king; let the nations tremble: he is throned upon cherubs; let earth quake.
+The LORD is great in Zion, he is high over all the nations.
+Let them praise your great and terrible name.
 Holy is he.
-4 You are a king who loves justice,
+You are a king who loves justice, equity you have established: justice and right you have wrought for Jacob.

-5 Exalt the LORD our God, bow down at his footstool.
+Exalt the LORD our God, bow down at his footstool.

 Holy is he.

-6 Among his priests were Moses and Aaron, Samuel among those who called on his name.
+Amongst his priests were Moses and Aaron, Samuel amongst those who called on his name.
 They called to the LORD, and he gave them answer.
-7 He spoke to them in the pillar of cloud, they kept his commands and the statute he gave them.
-8 LORD our God, you gave them answer.
+He spoke to them in the pillar of cloud, they kept his commands and the statute he gave them.
+LORD our God, you gave them answer.
 A God of forgiveness were you to them, who suffered their deeds to go unpunished.
-9 Exalt the LORD our God; bow down at his holy mountain.
+Exalt the LORD our God; bow down at his holy mountain.
 For holy is the LORD our God.

 Psalm 100 - A Call to Worship

 A psalm of praise.

-1 Shout, all the earth, to the LORD.
+Shout, all the earth, to the LORD.

-2 Serve the LORD with gladness, approach him with ringing cries.
+Serve the LORD with gladness, approach him with ringing cries.

-3 Be sure that the LORD alone is God.
+Be sure that the LORD alone is God.
 It is he who has made us, and his we are his people, the sheep of his pasture.

-4 Enter his gates with thanksgiving, his courts with praise.
+Enter his gates with thanksgiving, his courts with praise.
 Give thanks to him, bless his name.
-5 For the LORD is good, his love is forever, and to all ages endures his faithfulness.
+For the LORD is good, his love is forever, and to all ages endures his faithfulness.